MSU-ASETS/.github/README.md

-We will include any and all public repository here when avaliable.
+We will include any and all public repositories here when avaliable.
+Check back with us in the furture.